SanPen/GridCal/README.md

 [Windows setup](https://www.eroots.tech/software)

-This will install GridCal as a normal windows program, and you don't need to worry about any of the previous instructions.
+This will install VeraGrid as a normal windows program, and you don't need to worry about any of the previous instructions.
 Still, if you need some guidance, the following video might be of assistance: [Setup tutorial (video)](https://youtu.be/SY66WgLGo54).

 ### Package installation

-We recommend to install the latest version of [Python](www.python.org) and then, install GridCal with the following terminal command:
+We recommend to install the latest version of [Python](www.python.org) and then, install VeraGrid with the following terminal command:

 ```
-pip install GridCal
+pip install VeraGrid
 ```

 You may need to use `pip3` if you are under Linux or MacOS, both of which